haakco/deploying-laravel-app-stage5-docker-kubernetes-terraform-deploy/README.md

 For security, we are going to first create a service account and grant it rights to access the allowed Dashboard to access all the sections once you are logged in.

-We then add the helm repository and then install vial helm.
+We then add the Helm repository and then install vial Helm.

-We also change the helm setting to install metrics server and the metrics scraper.
+We also change the Helm setting to install metrics server and the metrics scraper.

 As we are installing on [Docker Desktop](https://www.docker.com/products/docker-desktop) we need to disable tls security.